imsoboy2/TRE-PRO/README.md

 This script generates packets according to a  Zipf distribution with different skewed parameters(0.4 - 0.8) and calculates reduction ratio.

+You can see the test results through this command line.

+    python show_result.py

 ### Clean up the test